The Best Gardens Near Jersey City

 Hey Families!
 Are you looking for an activity where you can connect with nature this summer?
-We have shared blogs on camping and hiking where you can just enjoy the beauty of your surroundings without any distractions and keeping social distancing in mind during COVID-19.
-Luckily, near Jersey City, there are gorgeous and luscious gardens that are now reopened for the public.
+We have shared blogs on camping and hiking where you can just enjoy the beauty of your surroundings without any distractions and keeping social distancing in mind.
+Luckily, near Jersey City, there are gorgeous and luscious gardens that are open for the public.
 You can go spend the day at these landscapes with the whole family!
 If you would like to stay local and enjoy nature, you can visit a local park in Jersey City as well.

 Please call and confirm before you visit any of these gardens as the schedule is subject to change.